 Community Advisory Committee

-The Associate Superintendent shared with members of Community Advisory Committee, a comittee which comes together in an effort to fully support all children with special and needs, planned actions based on LCAP PAC and CAC feedback for our students with disabilities.
+The Associate Superintendent shared with members of the Community Advisory Committee (CAC), which comes together in an effort to fully support all children with special needs planned actions based on LCAP PAC and CAC feedback for our students with disabilities.
 Click here to read this message!

 LCAP Parent Advisory Committee

-The LCAP Parent Advisory Committee meeting and District English Learner Advisory Committee were held on May 17th, 2018.
+The LCAP PAC meeting and District English Learner Advisory Committee (DELAC) were held on May 17, 2018.
 The LCAP and the changes that have been reflected were addressed at these meetings.
-The following links contain responses by the Superintendent's to questions and comments that were asked during this meeting.
+The following links contain responses by the Superintendent to questions and comments that were asked during this meeting.